yob/home-data/README.md

 ## Cross compiling for the raspberry pi 4

-I general develop this on my intel laptop, and deploy it to a raspberry pi 4 that's on 24/7.
+I generally develop this on my intel laptop, and deploy it to a raspberry pi 4 that's on 24/7.
 Here's the cross compilation commands:

     GOOS=linux GOARCH=arm GOARM=7 go build -o build-arm64/home-data .
     GOOS=linux GOARCH=arm GOARM=7 go build -o build-arm64/jsontohttp ./jsontohttp/